We are pleased to announce that award-winning healthcare IT consulting firm J2 Interactive has acquired Saxa Solutions.

 But technology on its own is not enough to improve patient engagement.
 It’s up to both patients and care providers to use those tools in a way that makes a meaningful and measurable improvement in patients’ lives.

-Before a technology decision can be made, it’s important for a healthcare provider to define the goals it wants to achieve. (more…)
+Before a patient engagement technology decision can be made, it’s important for a healthcare provider to define the goals it wants to achieve. (more…)

 Many healthcare organizations are looking to increase their new patient acquisition rate via digital marketing efforts.